Rafah: Gaza war

 By February 2024, roughly two-thirds of Gaza's population, or 1.4 million people, had been forcibly displaced from other parts of the territory into Rafah, with the IDF declaring its intent to enter the city.
 Critics have warned about the potential for mass civilian casualties in the event of a ground invasion, with the UN secretary general António Guterres arguing that "Such an action would exponentially increase what is already a humanitarian nightmare with untold regional consequences."
-On 9 February, Benjamin Netanyahu ordered the IDF to create an evacuation plan to remove civilians before launching an offensive against Rafah which is the last major population center in the Gaza Strip still under Hamas control and the elimination of Hamas was considered to be impossible as long as the four Hamas battalions in Rafah are intact.
+On 9 February, Benjamin Netanyahu ordered the IDF to create an evacuation plan to remove civilians before launching an offensive against Rafah which was the last major population center in the Gaza Strip still under Hamas control and the elimination of Hamas was considered to be impossible as long as the four Hamas battalions in Rafah are intact.
 Prior to the start of the ground invasion, Israel began to intensify its strikes on Rafah from the air.
 More than 44 people were killed in airstrikes on Rafah on 11 February, with many likely still under the rubble.
-Netanyahu continued to push for a ground invasion, claiming that "We're going to do it....Victory is within reach".
+Netanyahu continued to push for a ground invasion, saying that "We're going to do it....Victory is within reach".

 On 11 February, The Wall Street Journal reported that Egypt had warned Hamas to release hostages within two weeks or face an IDF invasion of Rafah.
 A joint operation in Rafah by the IDF, Shin Bet, and Israel Police recovered two hostages (Fernando Marman and Luis Har) kidnapped by Hamas from Nir Yitzhak.
-During this operation, heavy bombardment by the IDF occurred in the area that includes many refugee camps killing 112 people with several bodies still under the rubble.
+During this operation, heavy bombardment by the IDF occurred in the area that includes many refugee camps killing 112 people with several bodies trapped under the rubble.